Polymer/old-docs-site/docs/start/getting-the-code.md

     built-in method for updating dependencies.
 For more information, see [Installing from ZIP files](#using-zip).

-*   Github.
-When you clone a component from Github, you need to manage all of the dependencies yourself.
+*   GitHub.
+When you clone a component from GitHub, you need to manage all of the dependencies yourself.
 If you'd like to hack on the project or submit a pull request, see [setting up {{site.project_title}} with git](/resources/tooling-strategy.html#git).